sdc-china/IDA-doc/_posts/2018-03-10-test-run-load-test.md

      ![][load_test_button]

   2. Pop up a strategy selection window.
-Here we use the **atOnceUsers** strategy and set the number of users to 10.
+Here we use the **atOnceUsers** strategy and set proper the number of users.

      ![][select_strategy]